owntheweb/static-nextjs-blog/posts/2005/race-for-the-cure-parking-stripe-advertising.md

 Cheerleaders and fans encouraged racers at the finish line.
 I knew that the printed stripes left an impact when I was pulling them off the street.
 Several racers helped clean up, and took stripes home with them.
 The stripes served as a symbol that they could remember the race by.
 Because of this, I feel that Parking Stripe Advertising should be used for future fundraiser events.

 Using the stripes leaves a positive impression.
-Parking Stripe Advertising official website: [www.parkingstripe.com](https://www.parkingstripe.com/)
+Parking Stripe Advertising official website: [www.parkingstripe.com] *-link archived-*